 5.2 We tend to fall in love with those we think will always be likable, yet we never have an opportunity to love the ones we never dislike.

-5.21 In popular culture, ‘love’ and ‘like’ are often conflated: friends ask one another ‘do you like him?’, and so on.
-This conflation perpetuates our confusion about love.
+5.21 In popular culture, “love” and “like” are often conflated: friends ask one another, “Do you like him?” and so on.
+This conflation can perpetuate our confusion about love.

-⁷To love is to allow your will to be transformed.
-When you love, what you want, what makes you happy, who you want to be, etc., all change into that which will bring bliss to the focus of your love.
-Likewise, as you love another and are loved back, the will of that other will change as he or she loves you.
+⁷To love is to allow our will to be transformed.
+When we love, what we want, what makes us happy, who we want to be, etc. — all change into that which will bring bliss to the focus of our love.
+Likewise, as we love another and are loved back, the will of that other will change as he or she loves us.
 This process is painful for both, but it is the only way for wills (and so selves) to become one.

-7.1 Love is the road to the meaning of life.
+7.1 Love seems to be the road to the meaning of life.

-7.11 The purpose of life is the harmony of every will.
+7.11 The purpose of life is a harmony of wills.